MichaelFahey/derange/README.md

 # derange

 DeRange is a GUI utility which:
-   * Tracks files in a media library in an XML database
+   * Tracks video media files in an XML database
    * Normalizes and Compresses audio volume levels in video media files
    * stores user-defined tags, and creates tag-based XSPF playlists
    * plus a few other media file processing features.